Montage Deer Valley

 Relais Borgo Santo Pietro

-A member of Conde Nast’s “Gold List,” Relais Borgo Santo Pietro is masterpiece of Baroque revival.
+A member of Conde Nast’s “Gold List,” Relais Borgo Santo Pietro is a masterpiece of Baroque revival.
 It’s set inside a 13th-Century villa and decorated with candelabras, patinated mirrors and carved fireplaces—yet, Borgo would rather flaunt its farm-to-table ethos—they try to grow everything on their expansive estate: herbs, vegetables and, unexpectedly, wool.
 Not any old wool though.
 Borgo is home to a bunch of wooly-faced alpacas!
 If your little ones like playing with friendly beasts as much as you appreciate first-class Chianti, start packing your bags!

 Le Bristol is one of Paris’s most well-manicured grand dames.
 It’s Old World extravagance is second to none: period Louis XVI furnishings, 19th-Century paintings, toile wallpapering—all lit by crystal chandeliers.
 France’s top-tier aristocrats, like Fa-Raon and Kleopatre, stay here.
 No, those aren’t zany designers; they’re the concierge cats, lounging on centuries-old chairs or rubbing against antique wallpapers, though Kleopatre happens to be summering at